Asfaam/Group8_Heart_Prediction/README.md

 ## Additional Resources:
 - **Link to YouTube Video:**
-- [https://youtu.be/R_uE5n_Zlx4] - Watch a video explaining how the Heart Disease Prediction application works.
+- [https://youtu.be/R_uE5n_Zlx4] - Watch a video which demonstrates how the Heart Disease Prediction application works.

 - **Link to Heart Prediction web app:**
 - [https://asfaam-group8-heart-prediction-app-qms8aq.streamlit.app/] - Follow this link to open the Heart Disease Prediction web application.